ItzNotABug/HouseAds/README.md

 <br/>Use `HouseAdsNative` instead :)

 ## HouseAdsInterstitial
-<br/>HouseAds also supports Interstitial Ad support just like AdMob has one!
+HouseAds also supports Interstitial Ad support just like AdMob has one!
 <br/>HouseAdsInterstitial shows an Image fetched from your Json & navigates the User to Google Play if you specified a Package Name or the Website otherwise.

 <br/>Following is an example of HouseAdsInterstitial -